 Again please ask your parking lot neighbors to show you how it’s done.
 Bike graphics with formal number plates, while very cool, are NOT required for NCHSA races.

-Race Day – Getting Ready: So you are signed up, bar code, punch card and helmet sticker on, but you still have an hour before your race.
+Race Day – Getting Ready: So you are signed up, bar code but you still have an hour before your race.
 Now what?
 I would recommend a couple of activities.
 First, do your final gear/bike check.

 · Tire pressure typically between 9 - 11 lbs front and rear